-Students will see how simple concepts in waves and music help us understand the everyday world around us and also help us peer into the distant corners of the universe.
+Students was how simple concepts in waves and music help us understand the everyday world around us and also help us peer into the distant corners of the universe.

-Along the way there will be plenty of interactive demonstrations and audience participation.
+Along the way there was plenty of interactive demonstrations and audience participation.

 The Tyndall lecture was be given by Tom McCormack.
 He has a PhD in atomic physics and is a lecturer in physics in UCD whose research interests range from the interaction of lasers with atoms to novel semiconductor light sources to innovation teaching and learning methods.
 Tom is highly interested in the promotion of science and is actively involved in many physics outreach projects at UCD: from transition year events and workshops to school visits.
 His outreach activities have brought him as far as the Artic where he spent two weeks on a sailing ship performing a series of experiments to help illuminate his lectures.